Reinforcement Learning with Exogenous States and Rewards: Discussion

-Our experimental results suggest that the Simplified-\grds{} method performs very well.
-RQ6 asks about the risks of the Simplified-\grds{} method.
-From a mathematical perspective, when we minimize $I(X';A \mid X)$ (or the CCC approximation), we are only eliminating edges from $A$ to $X'$, which are the direct effects of $A$.
-We are not excluding any indirect path by which $A$ might affect $E'$, and $E'$ might then affect $X$ in some future time step.
+Based on this comparison, Simplified-\grds{} appears to be the best choice.
+What are the risks of this exo/endo decomposition algorithm?
+From a mathematical perspective, when we minimize $I(X';A \mid X)$ (or the corresponding CCC approximation), we are only eliminating edges from $A$ to $X'$.
+These are the direct effects of $A$.
+We are not excluding any indirect path by which $A$ might affect $E'$, and $E'$ might then affect $X'$ in some future time step.
 In the linear dynamical MDPs that we have studied, such indirect effects do not arise, and all effects of $A$ on $X'$ are visible immediately.
-Of course, because Simplified-\grds{} verifies the full constraint $I(X';[E,A] \mid X)<\epsilon$, Simplified-\grds{} is still sound, but it may fail to find the maximal exogenous subspace in complex MDPs (as we saw in some of the modified MDPs).
+Of course, because Simplified-\grds{} verifies the full constraint $I(X';[E,A] \mid X)<\epsilon$, Simplified-\grds{} is still sound, but it may fail to find the maximal exogenous subspace in complex MDPs.

-This suggests that for general MDPs, we should choose \grds{} rather than Simplified-\grds{}.
-However, our experiments have also shown that there are several cases where \grds{} encounters difficulty minimizing the CCC proxy of the $I(X';[E,A] \mid X)$ objective.
-Hence, we believe additional research is needed to improve the manifold optimization process so that \grds{} can overcome these challenging cases.